AGENDA

 Registration + Lunch

-Lunch is available to attendees registered for the pre-event outside of African 50.
+Lunch will be available to attendees registered for the pre-event, served outside of African 50.

-Pick up your name badge at registration and head to African 50.
+Please pick up your name badge at registration before heading to African 50.

 • 12:00PM-4:30PM